Skip to content ↓

 Who takes part?

-At present we are running forest school sessions as part of the art carousel in year 4 and 6.
-The sessions are planned by Miss Lewis- a Level 3 trained Forest school leader- who is supported by teaching assistants and parent helpers.
+At present, we are running forest school sessions for Year 4 in the first half of the academic year and Year 6 in the latter part.
+The sessions are planned by Miss Lewis- a Level 3 trained Forest school leader, and Mr Lewis who is currently In the process of gaining his level 3 qualification – they are supported by teaching assistants and volunteers.

 Aims of Northmead Forest School